 Outcomes from student engagement in collaborative brainstorming

 Educators in the 21st century know learning is enhanced by getting students to engage collaboratively, contribute ideas and to provide targeted, specific feedback from online brainstorming tools through to richer facilitated classroom discussions.
 The transition does not require a re-writing of curriculum, a redesign of tasks or having to spend copious amounts of time generating new content.
-It can be as simple as letting go of control-oriented mindset to one that guides and helps students accelerate their own learning.
+It can be as simple as letting go of a control-oriented mindset to one that guides and helps students accelerate their own learning.

 Moving from being the ‘sage on the stage’ to a flipped classroom where students become independent learners who work as a collaborative cohort has been the main benefit experienced by Sophie Giles from the University of Western Australia.
-Rather than having students simply sit and listen, she has been able to get 88 to 92% of students actively contribute to learning outcomes with 300 students over a 3 year period.
+Rather than having students simply sit and listen, she has been able to get 88 to 92% of students to actively contribute to learning outcomes with 300 students over a 3 year period.
 Getting such high levels of engagement has been shared by her colleagues and reflected in student evaluations.

 Giles is the Head of the Department of Architecture, Landscape and Urban Design at the University of Western Australia.
 She has worked as an Architect on projects ranging from residential luxury fit-outs to renovations and extensions.
-She teachers in a blended learning classroom where students are challenged with applying ‘real life’ codes to their current design projects, they are also given opportunities to contribute collaboratively.
+She teachers in a blended learning classroom where students are challenged with applying ‘real-life’ codes to their current design projects, they are also given opportunities to contribute collaboratively.

-Students undertake four extensive site visits, in order to analyse, explore and evaluate a building.
+Students undertake four extensive site visits, in order to analyze, explore and evaluate a building.
 Then across the term, thoughts, images and resources would be added by each student, branching out from a central theme.
 The goal is to understand the construction of the building from practical features, relevant building codes, services provisions, through to material choices

-Student centric teaching philosophy and collaborative mind mapping
+Student-centric teaching philosophy and collaborative mind mapping

 As with any great educator, her goal is to engage students, allowing them to contribute and share ideas and to deepen their learning through interactivity and collaboration.
-Whilst Giles is an experienced Architect in the industry and could easily note the key features and design elements from a site visit, her goal to deliver a more student-centric, socialized and engaged learning experience meant she had to find the right solution.
+Whilst Giles is an experienced Architect in the industry and could easily note the key features and design elements from a site visit, her goal to deliver a more student-centric, socialized, and engaged learning experience meant she had to find the right solution.
 “I used to define the top 10 terms from each site visit, prepare the material and then have to broadcast these as the ‘sage on the stage’.”